Grand Experiments: West Marches (part 4), Death & Danger

 Of course for that to work the sandbox had to be built with internal logic and consistency that the players could decipher…

 West Marches was intended to be a campaign environment, where characters would start at low level (1st actually) and then push farther and farther out into the wilds as they advanced.
 When I was creating the game map I marked each region with a specific encounter level (EL) to gauge the kind of threats that were normal there.
-The logical pattern was a rising gradient of danger: the farther you get from the safety of town, the more dangerous and the land became.
+The logical pattern was a rising gradient of danger: the farther you get from the safety of town, the more dangerous the land became.

 In most cases there were no steep changes in encounter level as you moved from region to region: if you were in an EL 3 area, an adjacent region would probably be EL 4 or 5 at most.
 This makes good game play, but also matches game world logic: the goblins in the mountains don’t magically stay on their side of the fence, some wander into Cradle Wood (the adjacent region) and some even go as far as the Battle Moors (the region beyond that).
 Distance was generally walking distance not “as the stirge flies”, so the far side of a mountain range might be quite a bit more dangerous since it was effectively “farther” from town.